sifat120/MicroManager/README.md

 ## Features:

-  1. Allows Students to Add Assignments at their own pace.
+ Markup: ..
+Allows Students to Add Assignments at their own pace.
   ..
 Assignments are added to a database so Students don't have to re-enter redundant information.
   ..
 Assignments are organized by due date, no lengthy searching needed!
   ..
 Overdue assignments are highlighted, this way Students can pay extra attention to these assignments.